Maryland Theft Attorney | MD Theft & Fraud Criminal Defense Lawyers

 Avoiding a theft conviction can be a hugely important thing for a person facing charges.
 A felony conviction in MD can have long standing consequnces on a person's employment and housing situation.

-Types of theft cases - Property, Services, & more.
+Types of theft cases - Property, Services, Motor Vehicle & more.

-Maryland Criminal Statutes have general theft provisions, and specialized charges for certain types of theft.
-An experienced Maryland Theft Attorney will know the differences between these charges.
-For example, outside of the general theft provisions there are charges in Maryland for:
+Maryland's Criminal Statutes have general theft provisions, and specialized charges for certain types of theft.
+An experienced criminal defense lawyer will know the differences between these charges.
+For example, outside of the general theft provisions there are charges for:

 - Motor Vehicle Theft